Roasted Cumin Powder

-If you’ve been using regular ground cumin in my recipes that call for roasted cumin (bhuna jeera powder), oh my gosh, you’ve been missing out my friend.
+If you’ve been using regular ground cumin in my recipes that call for roasted cumin (bhuna jeera powder), oh my gosh, you’ve been missing out, my friend.

 The two spices are nothing alike… despite coming from the same spice, of course, heh.
-They’re like siblings – sure, you see the obvious family resemblance but man are they different.
-One is mild-mannered and the other, super intense and well, a little wild.
+They’re like siblings – sure, you see the obvious family resemblance, but man, are they different.
+One is mild-mannered, and the other, super intense and, well, a little wild.
 (I’m definitely thinking of my two little boys as I write this, lol).

 When it comes to spices, they can take on a completely different character depending on how you treat them.
-Leave them whole and they’re mild and fragrant; crush them and they come back with a vengeance; toast them and they transform.
+Leave them whole, and they’re mild and fragrant; crush them, and they come back with a vengeance; toast them, and they transform.
 (And now I feel like I’m describing superheroes… cumin to the rescue!).

 Okay, so we have cumin seeds, right?
 When we grind cumin seeds, we get cumin powder.
 When we dry roast cumin seeds in a hot pan and wait for the seeds to turn dark brown and THEN grind them, we have roasted cumin powder.

 Do not let the cumin seeds turn black or get burnt.
 You can go easy on the dark brown if you’re concerned about burning the seeds, but getting them to a toasty dark brown without burning them is what I consider the roasted cumin sweet spot.

-- 1 cup cumin seeds (or desired amount)
+- 1 cup cumin seeds or desired amount

 - Heat a skillet over low heat and dry roast the cumin seeds for 5-10 minutes, stirring occasionally until the color of the cumin changes to a dark brown.